 - Which roles will be affected?

 - Which workers will be scarce?

 - Implications for your contingent workforce

-- Classifying and communicating with the affected staff
+- Classifying and communicating with the affected workforce

-- Freelance options: becoming full-time versus rising rates
+- Freelance options: becoming an employee versus rising rates

 - Reviewing your internal systems